Aggravated assault explained

 Common situations

 Aggravated assault can occur in various contexts.
-Understanding these situations helps clarify when assault crosses into more serious territory.
+These situations may help clarify when assault crosses into more serious territory.

 You might encounter aggravated assault in situations such as: